 By definition an encroachment is an intrusion on a person’s territory, rights, etc. In real estate we typically see the term encroachment used to describe items that are on the wrong property.
 Here are some common examples.

+- Adjoining property fence located onto subject property.
 The adjoining property is any property that joins up next to our property or is more commonly known as your neighbor.
 The subject property is a fancy way of saying our property.
 In this example, the neighbor’s fence is located on to our property.
 Because the fence does not belong to us, and it is located on our property that fence is considered an encroachment.

+- Subject property concrete located onto adjoining property.
 In this example our concrete is located onto the neighbor’s property.
 The portion of the concrete that is located on the neighbor’s property is an encroachment.

+- Subject property landscaping blocks located onto adjoining property.
 In this example our landscaping blocks are located onto the neighbor’s property.
 The portion of the blocks that is located over the property line is an encroachment.

 ###Cardinal Surveying would like the opportunity to earn your business.
 They service the greater St Louis Metro area, have been rated A+ with the Better Business Bureau since 2003, have surveyed over 35,000 properties and are a family-owned company who prides themselves on producing accurate results with exceptional customer service.
 They can be contacted via email at [email protected] or phone at 636.922.1001.
 They look forward to working with you for all your land surveying needs.